Take the historical tour and receive discounts from selected Sitka merchants.

 For more information or to book an historical tour, call Bob at 907-738-6574 or email robert@tasteofsitka.com.

-Taste of Sitka Sea Walk Tour :: Explore Historic Lincoln Street
+Taste of Sitka Sea Walk Tour :: Explore Historic Castle Hill and Lincoln Street

 Russian Bishop's House.
 Photo by Bob Purvis